Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 "In almost every other race of animals each individual, when it is grown up to maturity, is entirely independent, and in its natural state has occasion for the assistance of no other living creature.
 But man has almost constant occasion for the help of his brethren, and it is in vain for him to expect it from their benevolence only.
 He will be more likely to prevail if he can interest their self-love in his favour, and show them that it is for their own advantage to do for him what he requires of them.
 Whoever offers to another a bargain of any kind, proposes to do this.
 Give me that which I want, and you shall have this which you want, is the meaning of every such offer; and it is in this manner that we obtain from one another the far greater part of those good offices which we stand in need of.
 It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.
 We address ourselves, not to their humanity but to their self-love, and never talk to them of our own necessities but of their advantages." [our emphasis]

-This is the only time he uses "self-love" (though he sometimes wrote of "own interest" and "own advantage").
+This is the only time he uses "self-love" (though he sometimes wrote of "own interest", "own advantage", etc.).
 Yet, since then most mainstream economics have (gleefully?) interpreted "self-love" as an excuse for selfishness and self-protection (dysfunction in the ethical aspect) to reign in economics, especially in the guise of the Rational Economic Actor, with disastrous and very harmful results (discussed in Chapters 2 and 7), especially when bloated with Nietzsche's norm of self-promotion.

 But is that what Smith really meant?
 Did he really intend to succour the rampant selfishness that pervades economies today?
 Not at all!
-Throughout Smith's writings we find a deep antipathy to and disdain for the selfishness of the rich and aristocratic who spend their lives in "luxury and caprice" with a surfeit of "baubles and trinkets" and for the "proud and unfeeling landlord" [Moral Sentiments].
-Self-love, as Smith meant it here, is very different from selfishness.
+Throughout Smith's writings we find a deep antipathy to and disdain for the selfishness of the rich and aristocratic who spend their lives in "luxury and caprice" with a surfeit of "baubles and trinkets", as well as for the "proud and unfeeling landlord" [Moral Sentiments].
+As Smith meant it here, self-love is very different from selfishness.

 So how could he describe it?
 He chose the word "self-love".